Utilising melodic patterns to play by ear

 You may notice several occurrences of a 3 note 'slice' from a descending scale, shifted up and down in the range.
 This pattern is called a 'scale run', and examples can be found in most, if not all genres of music.

-Melodic patterns are useful because we can practice them over the whole of the range of our ocarina.
-We can develop muscle memory, associate that with the sound of the pattern, and know how to perform it as soon as we hear it.
+Melodic figures are useful because you can practice them over the whole range of your ocarina.
+The fingerings and breath changes needed to perform the pattern become muscle memory.
+This can be associated with the sound of the pattern, so that you know how to perform it as soon as you hear it.

 Let's see how it works in practice.
 The following is one octave of 3 note scale runs for an alto C ocarina.
-Play through them until it becomes easy, and listen to how each one sounds:
+Play through them repeatedly for a few days, until they can be performed from muscle memory without thinking:

 • Starting on the same note as the first note of the previous figure.